Thanks to Disney Baby for giving us the Monsters, Inc. Waterproof Sleeved Bib from Bumkins for free.

 Here’s what has worked for us:

+2. Getting a feeding set just for him.
 Somehow having a fun set of dishes and utensils instantly makes mealtime more fun.
 It gives my son something fun to focus on (instead of his grumpiness) since he loves to practice using his utensils.

+4. Giving him a variety of food.
 I’m not sure if it’s the varied colors, shapes, or flavors that entices my little one most, but for whatever reason, it seems that he enjoys mealtimes most when I offer him a variety of things.
 It also makes it less difficult for me to get him to try new foods.
 When there are many to choose from, he seems to be more apt to try a little of everything.